-In this article, we’ll be looking at rainforest layers.
-We’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.
+On this page we’ll be looking at rainforest layers.
+You’ll find out what the different layers of the rainforest are, and meet the animals and plants found in each of them.

 The layers of a rainforest, from the highest to the lowest, are:

 - Emergent layer (the tops of the highest trees)

 - Canopy layer (the branches and leaves of most of the rainforest’s trees.
 This is the layer in which the largest number of rainforest species are found)

 - Understory layer (small trees and shrubs that are able to live in low-light conditions)

 - Forest Floor layer (the dark, damp ground layer, where the rainforest’s largest animals are found)

 One characteristic of rainforests that you’ll often hear about is that they have layers.